Title of statistical activity: Vital events. Divorces

 Level of education – a person’s highest educational attainment.

 Mean annual population – half of the sum of the population at the beginning and at the end of the year.

-Place of residence – the area or settlement in which the person resides according to his/her statement or according to the Population Register (depending on the methodology of the survey).
+Place of residence – the area or settlement in which the person resides according to the Population Register.
+If it is not a crosstable with both a man’s and a woman's place of residence, the residence is calculated by the man's residence.

 Rural settlements – small towns and villages.

 Urban settlements – cities, cities without municipal status and towns.